makbn/mcp_mediator/README.md

 -----

 The `DockerMcpRequestHandler` is still under development.
-All the existing MCP severs, including official and non-official `docker-mcp` MCP servers, can be used by delegating the requst using mediator by implementing a delegator `McpMediatorRequestHandler` that receives a request and passes that to the remote MCP sever.
+All the existing MCP severs, including official and non-official `docker-mcp` MCP servers, can be used by delegating the request using mediator by implementing a delegator `McpMediatorRequestHandler` that receives a request and passes that to the remote MCP sever.

 ## Architecture